roman-milk/roman-milk.github.io/the-white-van.md

  "He was good.
 He had a lot of staying power and was quick to recover.
 He was like the Energizer Bunny -- he just kept on going and going -- and before you even ask, yes I did enjoy it.
 In the morning he asked if we could do it again and I told him I didn't think so, but he gave me his cell number and told me to give him a call if I changed my mind.
 The next Wednesday I called Helen and she said that the bridge group was gone.
 I remembered the hard fucking I got from Phil and you weren't expecting me home anyway so I called him.
 He was just as good that night so I told him I'd see him the next Wednesday.

  "He was doing me when Mel walked in.
 Phil told me he'd told Mel how hot I was and Mel had said that he wanted a taste.
 Phil finished and I tried to get up and leave, but Phil held me down while Mel took me.
 Then Phil pushed his cock in my mouth and they both used me.
 I liked it.
 No, that isn't true -- I loved it.
 They didn't care what I wanted only what they wanted.
 They took me over and over and I had some screaming orgasms.
 There was another week of Mel and Phil and then Mel and Phil took me to a swinger's party and after that it was a group grope every Wednesday.
 Two of the group hard fairly large cocks and I discovered that I was a size queen.
 I just couldn't get enough of the full feeling I got when Stan and Russ took me."
-Report_Story #3